dennisrahmen/EnrollmentStation/README.md

 2. In the GUI application (ykman-gui.exe) under `Interfaces` select on the left USB section `PIV`
 3. Save the new settings with click on `Save Interfaces`

-Alternativ use the CLI application (ykman.exe) and enter `ykman mode CCID`
+Alternatively use the CLI application (ykman.exe) and enter `ykman mode CCID`

-You can also read our Manual to find methods with accompanying screenshots.
+You can also read our manual to find methods with accompanying screenshots.

 ## Documentation
 See the pdf manual, at [Manual-GUI.pdf](Manual-GUI.pdf)